mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 Both the `nullable` and the `nullable.eager` DSL have a scope as receiver, respectively a `arrow.core.continuations.NullableEagerEffectScope`and a `arrow.core.continuations.NullableEffectScope`.
 The library defines the `ensureNotNull` and the `bind` extension functions on these scopes.
 To be fair, the `bind` function is just a wrapper to the same function defined in the `Optional` type that we'll see it in the next section.

-Although nullable types offer a good degree of compositionality and a full support by the Kotlin language itself, the community of functional programmers is not very happy with this approach.
-The reason is that nullable types still require some boilerplate code to handle the case when the value is `null`.
+Although nullable types offer a good degree of compositionality and a full support by the Kotlin language itself, there are some use cases when you can't use it to handle errors.
+There are some domains where the `null` value is a valid value, and we can't use it to represent an error.
+Other times, we need to work with some external libraries that don't support nullable types, such as RxJava or the project Reactor.

-Fortunately, Kotlin and some of its libraries provide a more functional approach to handle errors.
-Let's see how we can use it.
+Fortunately, Kotlin and the Arrow library provide a lot of alternatives to handle errors in a functional way.
+Let's start with the `Option` type.

 ## 4. Handling Errors with `Option`